aboczek/Gourmet/README.md

 ## User Stories
  - First time visitor goals:
-    - As first time visiting website I want you to understand whats the website about.
+    - As first time visiting website I want you to understand what is the website about.
     - As first time visiting website I want you to navigate easily through the website.

  - Returning visitor goals:
      - As returning visitor I want you to easly navigate through website as the first time without any issue even if there were any changes implemented.

+- User goals
+    - As user I want you to see landing page and navigate through it.
+    - As user I want you to easily navigate to Main Menu.
+    - As user I want you to easily navigate to Drinks Menu.
+    - As user I want you to easily access Booking Table and successfully use it.
+    - As user I want you to easily access Contact Us and successfully use it.

-## Site Goals
+## Website Goals

 - Increase customer number.
 - Expand and grow as a business.